 For this project, Trans Europe Halles has partnered with two cultural centres from Ukraine and Turkey:

 - Her Yerde Sanat (HYSD) is an organisation with an outreach of 500,000 refugee children and youth on the Syrian and Iraqi borders of Turkey, working with social circus and arts.
-HYSD works with hundreds of artists and volunteers (refugees and local).
+HYSD works with hundreds of artists and volunteers (refugees and locals).
 HYSD’s main area of expertise is social inclusion and child protection.

 - IZOLYATSIA is a platform for cultural initiatives.
 It is a multidisciplinary cultural project open to all genres of creative expression.
 It is a point of intersection for all those who are passionate about cultural and social change.
 IZOLYATSIA’s mission is to inspire positive change in Ukraine by using culture as an instrument.